About the Author

 More about Michael

 Born in Coeur d’Alene, Idaho in 1962 and raised in north-central Idaho and western Montana, Curnes grew up listening to, interpreting and telling stories.
-After high school, he toured the U.S. and Europe for a year performing as a singer and dancer in the Up with People Show before settling into more formal studies at the universities of Idaho and New Mexico.
+After high school, he toured the U.S. and Europe for a year performing as a singer and dancer in the Up with People Show before settling into more formal studies at the universities of Idaho and then New Mexico.

 Also by Michael Scott Curnes

-In addition to his five published novels, Curnes has five complete works of unedited fiction that, so far, have not been published.
+In addition to his six published novels, Curnes has five complete works of unedited fiction that, so far, have not been published.
 These include his debut novel: A Change in Face (1987); Whitewash (1989); A Dare to Weep (1995); He with the Most Toys (1996); and La Misa Saltando (2002); the latter, an ambitious work set in Venezuela and written in both English and Spanish.

 His essays have been published in two anthologies: Writing the West Coast: In Love With Place (2008) and Living Artfully: Reflections from the Far West Coast (2012) and printed in the Facts and Arguments section of Canada’s national newspaper, The Globe and Mail (1996).